-Since 1988, the Business Software Alliance (BSA) has been the voice of the world's leading software developers before governments and with consumers in the international marketplace.
+Since 1988, the Business Software Alliance (BSA) has been the voice of the world's leading software developers before governments and with consumers in the world's leading software developers before governments and with consumers in the international marketplace.
 Its members represent the fastest growing industry in the world.
 BSA educates computer users on software copyrights; advocates public policy that fosters innovation and expands trade opportunities; and fights software piracy.
 BSA worldwide members include Adobe, Autodesk, Bentley Systems, Lotus Development, Microsoft, Novell and Symantec.
-Additional members of BSA's Policy Council include Apple Computer, Compaq, Digital Equipment Corp., IBM, Intel, Intuit and Sybase.
+Additional members of BSA's Policy Council include Apple Computer, Compaq, Digital Equipment Corp., IBM, Intel, Intuit and Sybase. tuit and Sybase.

 The BSA's member companies strongly support H.R.
 2281.
 This bill is critical to the continued leadership of US creative industries in the new global market.
-It is a comprehensive and balanced implementation of the obligations established by the WIPO Copyright Treaties.
+It is a comprehensive and balanced implementation of the obligations established by the a comprehensive and paranced implementation of the obligations established by the WIPO Copyright Treaties.
 U.S. implementation will improve our ability to fight back against those who would steal computer programs, and our law will provide the right model for other countries to follow as they proceed with implementation and ratification of these important Treaties.
 Conversely, incomplete or ineffective implementation in the United States will have serious consequences for our industry in many other countries.